spectrum70/sysghost/README.md

 ```

 ### Configuration
-The sysghost init system uses some minimal scripts to setup system confioguration.
+The sysghost init system uses some minimal scripts to setup system configuration.
 They are located in
 ```
 ls -al /etc/sysghost
 drwxr-xr-x   2 root root  4096 30 mar 20.41 .